klzsysy/cni-route-override/README.md

 * `delroutes`: (object, optional): list of routes add to the container namespace.
 Each route is a dictionary with "dst" and optional "gw" fields.
 If "gw" is omitted, value of "gateway" will be used.
 * `addroutes`: (object, optional): list of routes add to the container namespace.
 Each route is a dictionary with "dst" and optional "gw" fields.
 If "gw" is omitted, value of "gateway" will be used.
 * `debug`: (bool, optional): true if print debug log.
-* `extInf`: (string slice, optional): Routing operations are extended to additional interfaces, by default only the interfaces used by the upstream plugin, eg: ["eth0"]
+* `externalinterface`: (string slice, optional): Routing operations are extended to additional interfaces, by default only the interfaces used by the upstream plugin, eg: ["eth0"]